omgarmi/dspg_git_armimo97/README.md

 - `git comit` : will take whatever you added and to the staging area to the final
    - this will prompt you to add short message about changes
+- `git commit - m "message" ` : will allow you to wite a commit message in a single line